TonyEnglish/Work_Zone_Data_Collection_Toolset/README.md

 #### Step 2: Load configuration file and confirm GPS connection

 ![Config Loading UI](https://github.com/TonyEnglish/Work_Zone_Data_Collection_Toolset/blob/master/images/WZDC_tool_initialization_screen.jpg)
 This component of the application enables a user to load a configuration file and verify their GPS connection.
 This configuration file can be loaded from the Cloud or from a local directory.
-A configuration file can be created at https://neaeraconsulting.com/V2X_ConfigCreator.
 The tool automatically scans usb COM ports for a GPS device.
 The baudrate and data rate can be configured if needed When a configuration file is loaded and a GPS connection is confirmed, data collection may begin